GAJRAJ3515/GAJRAJ3515/README.md

 - 👋 Hi, I’m @GAJRAJ3515
-- 👀 I’m interested in Data Analysis and Visualization
+- 👀 I’m interested a Product Manager; upskilling my self in the new world of AI to build what i can imagine
-- 🌱 I’m currently learning SQL and Tableau
-- 💞️ I’m looking to collaborate on Data Analysis projects
 - 📫 Linkedin URL : https://www.linkedin.com/in/gajraj-singh-rajawat-753840192/

 <!---